steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 We can come to the answer of yes, when we notice that identifying a user as an admin, has no effect on what their score is in the game.

-Here are a few other questions to ask so you can determine if code is not Cohesive:
+Here are a few other questions to ask, so you can determine if code is not Cohesive:

 1. Do the functions change for different reasons?
 1. Do the functions deal with different types of unrelated behavior?